What is ultraviolet radiation?

-Chronically sun exposed skin of bald scalp, face, neck and hands has unique characteristics compared to skin that is not exposed to ultraviolet radiation.
+The chronically sun-exposed skin of a bald scalp or face, neck, and hands has unique characteristics compared to skin that has not been exposed to UVR.

 UVR is a major carcinogen.
 It damages the skin by producing reactive oxygen species (free radicals) that damage proteins, lipids, RNA and DNA.
-According to the two-hit model, the development of skin cancer depends on an individual’s genetic makeup (particularly MC1R signaling polymorphisms — which determine skin/hair colour and sun sensitivity) plus two factors.
+According to the two-hit model, where cancer is a result of accumulation mutations to the DNA, the development of skin cancer depends on an individual’s genetic makeup (particularly their MC1R signalling polymorphisms — that determine skin and hair colour and sun sensitivity) plus two factors.

 Non-melanoma skin cancer

-Most BCCs and SCCs in sun-exposed skin carry ‘UV signature’ mutations (cytosine to tyrosine transitions at cyclobutane pyrimidine dimers) in tumour suppressor genes (PTCH1 and p53 respectively).
+Most BCCs and SCCs in sun-exposed skin carry ‘UVR signature’ mutations (ie, cytosine to tyrosine transitions at cyclobutane pyrimidine dimers) in tumour suppressor genes (PTCH1 and p53 respectively).

-Eyes are partially protected from sunlight by brow ridges.
+The eyes are partially protected from sunlight by the brow ridges.
 Before reaching the retina, reflected UVR is filtered by the cornea, melanin in the iris, aqueous humour, and the lens.
 UVR causes oxidative damage to mitochondrial DNA in the macular part of the neural retina and the retinal pigment epithelium.
 UVR can also promote inflammatory cytokines and transcription factors within the eye.